HX3N/PlayBridge/README.md

 </div>

+## Screenshot

+Running the executable directly captures a screenshot of **Google Play Games** and saves it to the Desktop

 ## Debug Capture

 Run `.\PlayBridgeADB --debug` in the directory where the executable is located to toggle debug mode<br>
 You can also modify the registry value directly at `Software\PlayBridge\config\DEBUG_CAPTURE`

-## Screenshot
+## Force Encode

-Running the executable directly captures a screenshot of **Google Play Games** and saves it to the Desktop
+Run `.\PlayBridgeADB --encode` in the directory where the executable is located to toggle force encode mode<br>
+You can also modify the registry value directly at `Software\PlayBridge\config\FORCE_ENCODE`

+~~Why would anyone want to trigger the slower one?~~